 Because opening the wastegate earlier to prevent overboost, it will take longer to achieve desired boost.

-We want things fast!
+We want things

 An external wastegate will allow more exhaust to bypass the turbine.